History of East Asia: Prehistory

-Ancient East Asia
+Ancient East Asia (4,000 BC- 1,000 AD)

 Ancient Chinese dynasties

 The Xia dynasty of China (from c.
 2100 to c.
 1600 BC) is the first dynasty to be described in ancient historical records such as Sima Qian's Records of the Grand Historian and Bamboo Annals.

 Following this was the Shang dynasty, which ruled in the Yellow River valley.
 The classic account of the Shang comes from texts such as the Book of Documents, Bamboo Annals and Records of the Grand Historian.
 According to the traditional chronology, the Shang ruled from 1766 BC to 1122 BC, but according to the chronology based upon the "current text" of Bamboo Annals, they ruled from 1556 BC to 1046 BC.

 The Zhou dynasty of c.
 1046–256 BC lasted longer than any other dynasty in Chinese history.
 However, the actual political and military control of China by the dynasty, surnamed Ji (姬), lasted only until 771 BC, a period known as the Western Zhou.
 This period of Chinese history produced what many consider the zenith of Chinese bronze-ware making.
 The dynasty also spans the period in which the written script evolved into its modern form with the use of an archaic clerical script that emerged during the late Warring States period.

 Nomads on the Mongolian Steppe

 The territories of modern-day Mongolia and Inner Mongolia in ancient times was inhabited by nomadic tribes.
 The cultures and languages in these areas were fluid and changed frequently.
 The use of horses to herd and move started during the Iron Age.
 A large area of Mongolia was under the influence of Turkic peoples, while the southwestern part of Mongolia was mostly under the influence of Indo-European peoples such as the Tocharians and Scythian tribes.
-In antiquity, the eastern portions of both Inner and Outer Mongolia were inhabited by Mongolic peoples descended from the Donghu people and numerous other tribes These were Tengriist horse-riding pastoralist kingdoms that had close contact with the agrarian Chinese.
+In antiquity, the eastern portions of both Mongolia and Inner Mongolia were inhabited by Mongolic peoples descended from the Donghu people and numerous other tribes These were Tengriist horse-riding pastoralist kingdoms that had close contact with the agrarian Chinese.
 As a nomadic confederation composed of various clans the Donghu were prosperous in the 4th century BC, forcing surrounding tribes to pay tribute and constantly harassing the Chinese State of Zhao (325 BC, during the early years of the reign of Wuling).
 To appease the nomads local Chinese rulers often gave important hostages and arranged marriages.
 In 208 BC Xiongnu emperor Modu Chanyu, in his first major military campaign, defeated the Donghu, who split into the new tribes Xianbei and Wuhuan.
-The Xiongnu were the largest nomadic enemies of the Han Dynasty fighting wars for over three centuries with the Han Dynasty before dissolving.
+The Xiongnu were the largest nomadic enemies of the Han dynasty fighting wars for over three centuries with the Han dynasty before dissolving.
 Afterwards the Xianbei returned to rule the Steppe north of the Great Wall.
 The titles of Khangan and Khan originated from the Xianbei.